I have now retired but will continue to keep this web site live for year as a resource in case it is helpful to people.

 Women are twice as likely to suffer from insomnia than men.
 Research suggests that some social factors, e.g. unemployment or problems in relationships can increase the risk of insomnia in women.
 Also, insomnia tends to increase with age.
 Perimenopause can create hot flushes and night sweats which often can disturb sleep.
 Pregnancy can also affect the quality of sleep.

-Hypnosis and counselling can help: Once any medical conditions have been ruled out then together we can explore the opportunities for you to have a restful and drug free night’s sleep.
+Hypnosis and counselling can help: Once any medical conditions have been ruled out then the opportunities for you to have a restful and drug free night’s sleep can be explored.

-We’ll look at your night time routines, like winding down before you go to bed, drinking alcohol at night.
-We can also explore your sleeping environment and how you manage any established thinking patterns which may habitually disrupt your sleep.
+This can include investigating your night time routines, like winding down before you go to bed, drinking alcohol at night and your sleeping environment and how you manage any established thinking patterns which may habitually disrupt your sleep.

 Some useful sleep remedies which may also help: